List of Porridge characters: Medals

-During the series Mackay regularly wore his army service ribbons on his uniform.
-During the run of the series he wore the General Service Medal 1918–1962, the Korea Medal, and the UN Korea Medal.
-For the film this was inexplicably expanded to an additional row containing the 1939–1945 Star, the Defence Medal, the War Medal 1939–1945, and lastly the Jubilee Medal, 1977, which was awarded on the 25th anniversary of Elizabeth II's rule.
+During the series, Mackay regularly wore his army service ribbons on his uniform: the General Service Medal 1918–1962, the Korea Medal, and the UN Korea Medal.
+For the film, this was inexplicably expanded to an additional row containing the 1939–1945 Star, the Defence Medal, the War Medal 1939–1945, and lastly the Jubilee Medal, 1977, which was awarded on the 25th anniversary of Elizabeth II's rule.

 Harris

 Harris is a prisoner played by Ronald Lacey.
-A middle-aged Teddy Boy with a fish face and ginger hair, Harris – much like "Horrible" Ives – is loathed by warders and prisoners alike.
-His sly manner, cowardice, and utter lack of integrity – accompanied by an insistently oleaginous manner – irritates even the easy-going, lukewarm and emollient Mr Barrowclough.
-Harris is a thief (an activity taboo inside prison) and a cheat, and bullies anyone whom he deems to be weaker than he is.
-However, he in turn is dominated by all those above him, such as Harry Grout, Mr Mackay and Fletcher.
+A middle-aged Teddy Boy with a fish face and ginger hair, Harris is loathed by prison officers and prisoners alike.
+His sly manner, cowardice, and utter lack of integrity are accompanied by an insistently oleaginous manner and irritate even the easy-going Lukewarm and the emollient Mr Barrowclough.
+Harris is a thief, an activity taboo inside prison, and a cheat.
+He bullies those he perceives as weaker than him and is dominated by those above him, such as Harry Grout, Mr Mackay and Fletcher.

-He was arrested following a botched attempt to steal an elderly lady's handbag, as she had hidden a brick in it, and she succeeded in pinning Harris down until the police arrived.
+He was arrested following a botched attempt to steal an elderly lady's handbag.
+She had hidden a brick in it and then succeeded in pinning Harris down until the police arrived.

-With the arrival of Judge Rawley at Slade, Harris is relegated to the job of mucking out and feeding the pigs on the prison farm.
-Later, he, McLaren and another inmate attack Judge Rawley, but are stopped by Fletcher.
-Harris is then accused of stealing Judge Rawley's watch, and Fletcher decides to hold a kangaroo court with Rawley as the judge, Fletcher as the prosecutor and Warren as the defence counsel.
-However, because Fletcher insisted on a proper enquiry, Rawley has no option but to clear Harris.
-Harris returns Rawley's watch, but with the mechanism removed.